1: Laying the Bag Flat

 In my opinion, a feeding set isn’t all that different from a plate you would use for meals when eating by mouth.
 We don’t use the same plate for 24 hours and then throw it in the garbage and use a brand new plate the next day.
 We wash our plate after each meal and reuse it for future meals.
 In theory, you can do the same thing with a tube feeding set.
 By using warm water and dish soap you can clean out the sets in your kitchen sink.
 The difficulty is that it can be hard to clean feeding bags and tubing thoroughly.
 The tubing is hard to rinse out and may never dry completely, allowing a moist environment for bacterial growth.

 Cleaning out the Joey bag isn't particularly difficult (just rinse out the residue from the blend and swish soapy water around and dump it out from the top), but unfortunately it's difficult to flow soapy water through the Joey tubing.
 The simplest way to clean the tubing is to fill the bag with warm soapy water and set it up on the pump.
 Then, set it up at the highest infusion rate and leave it to flow into your sink.
 Once it has run through, set it up again with clear water and run it again to rinse the tubing.
-This is how I clean the Joey sets and I find it to be quite a hassle and very time consuming.
+This is how I clean the Joey sets.
 I’ve also found that depending on the ingredients of my blend, the bag and tubing may not be entirely clean, even after running soapy water through the pump for an hour.
 I think that even at the highest infusion rate, the amount of force from the pump just isn’t enough to get the tubing perfectly clean.
-For this reason and others (see Part 1), I don’t recommend the Joey pump to my patients who have a blended diet.

 Regardless of what pump you use -- store washed bags in the refrigerator.
 In doing so, you will limit bacterial growth in the bag's tubing and keep your feeding set in better condition for longer.
 Don’t keep feeding sets for longer than seven days as by that point they’re likely to be well used and may have bacteria in the pores of the plastic.